skillrepos/cursor/labs.md

 <br><br>

-4. Test your rules by opening a new Chat ("+" in upper right of Chat panel), set it to **"Ask"** mode and ask: "Create a function to delete a user".
+4. Test your rules by opening a new Chat ("+" in upper right of Chat panel), make sure you're in Ask mode for asking questions, and ask: "Create a function to delete a user".
 Notice how Cursor automatically follows your rules by using async/await, including try-catch, adding JSDoc comments, having proper error handling, and using your naming conventions.

 ![Testing rules](./images/cursor25.png?raw=true "Testing rules")

+*Note: Chat panel UI may vary in Cursor 2.0 - functionality remains the same.*